 Take the Zero Hunger Challenge Course

 Dr. Kiruba Krishnaswamy teaches a fall course called Zero Hunger Challenge alongside the Deaton Scholars Program.
 The course focuses on the second sustainable development goal defined by the United Nations: zero hunger.
 Students in the course form groups and propose a community development project while learning about the complex global issues surrounding extreme poverty and hunger.
 Registered students are considered part of the fall cohort of Deaton Scholars Program participants and are welcomed to attend the five cohort events and other activities throughout the semester.
-The course is available at the undergraduate levels and as an honors course.
+The course is available for undergraduate and graduate students, and as an honors course.

 Join the Scholar Advisory Board

-The Missouri Youth Institute (MYI) is a chapter of the Global Youth Institute, a program of The World Food Prize.
+The Missouri Youth Institute (MYI) is a state-wide high school conference and preliminary event to the Global Youth Institute, a youth program of The World Food Prize Foundation.
 MYI invites high school students to research a topic of global hunger and write a paper to explain their research and ideas to address hunger in their target country.
 The students then came to Mizzou where they learn more about global efforts to address food insecurity, and they form small groups to present and discuss their topics, and get feedback from an expert panel.
 Read CAFNR’s story on this year’s MYI: https://cafnr.missouri.edu/2020/03/hunger-heroes/